jcmann/14projects/readme.md

 - [X] As a Dungeon Master, I want to be able to create an account that saves my information in a database, and not just local browser storage, so my data persists across logins.
 - [X] As a DM, I should be able to sign in and sign out of my account, and my data should persist across these logins.
-- [ ] As a DM, I want to be able to create, modify, and delete various encounters from my saved list of encounters.
+- [X] As a DM, I want to be able to create, modify, and delete various encounters from my saved list of encounters.
 - [ ] As a DM writing an encounter, I should be able to add characters and monsters to the encounter so that I can track the difficulty of said encounter.
-- [ ] As a DM writing an encounter, I should be able to calculate the difficulty rating of an encounter based on character and monster levels.
-- [ ] As a DM writing an encounter, I should be able to write a long text description of the encounter so I can store all the information that doesn't conveniently boil down into characters and monsters.
+- [X] As a DM writing an encounter, I should be able to write a long text description of the encounter so I can store all the information that doesn't conveniently boil down into characters and monsters.
-- [ ] As a DM, I should be able to track (add, modify, and delete) player characters.
+- [X] As a DM, I should be able to track (add, modify, and delete) player characters.
 Specifically, I need their current health, armor class, primary stats, and hit dice.

 ### Stretch Goals